Custom Validation for Cascading Dropdownlist in MVC Razor

 }

-Step 2: Design View based on Model
+Step 2: Design View based on the Model

 @model Mvc4_Validate_CascadingDropdown.Models.RegistrationModel